 It’s always nice to meet a client face-to-face, especially when you initially start working with them.
 But are regular meetings really necessary?

-Before agreeing to a meeting (which could take up a whole morning or afternoon), ask yourself if you could do it over the phone or via Skype.
+Before agreeing to a meeting (which could take up a whole morning or afternoon), ask yourself if you could do it over the phone or via video call.
 This could save you a lot of time, especially if you’re busy and can’t afford to spend a chunk of your day travelling to meetings.

 1. Work out your costs

 In order to run a successful small business, you need to be making a profit.
 Check how much you’re charging for your products or services, and make sure this is enough to cover your costs (and allow for a profit margin).

 2. Send invoices immediately